AmeerMoustafa/Simon-Says/README.md

 - Basics of localstorage
 - Refactor, refactor, refactor
 - A lot more practice on applying clean code principles and methodologies.
+- More effective debugging using console logs and alerts.